 Lent for Kids – ways to help children understand and celebrate the Lenten season.

-Lent for Kids – 5 Ways to Include Your Kids in Lent
+Lent for Kids – 5 Awesome Ways to Celebrate With Your Family

 Let’s talk more specifics about Lent for Kids – here are 5 ways to involve your kids in this season without forcing it down their throat.

 You can always give us something, and if you do – use our Lent 40 days tracker – but if not, here are 5 options for celebrating Lent with kids.

 I mentioned this back on Lent Day 1 – one of the things that I am really trying to pay attention to is intentional prayer.
 This is a simple practice you an do with your children.

 Rather than reciting the same blessing at dinner or night prayer – ask your kids who your family should pray for and then pray for those people.

 Last year, my son’s teacher lost her baby late into pregnancy.
 It was devastating.

 He was in second grade and was so excited to meet his teacher’s baby.
 Then the teacher went on bed rest and the tragic loss of baby.
 We had a lot of explaining to do, which with the hell year we had in 2018 – this only added to the list of things our kids had to experience.